Children and Youth Religious Education Programs

 Purple group: Ecojustice (grade 6-8) — This is a project-based program that includes projects relating to environmental justice and nature study.
 Projects may include urban/suburban gardening, creating habitat for non-human organisms, learning how to cook outdoors, and studying environmental justice heroes like Rachel Carson and Cesar Chavez.
-There will be different projects each year, and this class may be repeated.
+There will be different projects each year, and the class may be repeated.

 To see the 2018-2020 curriculum plan online, click here.